smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/Installation/QuickstartGuide.md

 Download a RIF installer from the [GitHub site](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility).
 We recommend always getting the latest version available from the [Releases tab](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/releases).

 For Windows, save `rifInstaller.exe` to the machine you are installing on.
 For Mac you'll want `rifInstaller`.
+For Linux it's `rifInstaller_linux`.

 ## Warning